earthlab/hub-ops/docs/source/daily-operations/modify-remove-hub.rst

 2. shutdown the hub.

-The above two steps should not be utilized in a Google Cloud deployment as kubernetes is running behind the scenes and will thus control users and hub deployment.
+The above two steps should not be utilized in a Google Cloud deployment as Kubernetes is running behind the scenes and will thus control users and hub deployment.
 To remove users you will thus need to

-1. Edit the hub's yaml file which contains a list of users with permission to access the hub
+1. Edit the hub's :code:`yaml` file which contains a list of users with permission to access the hub
 2. Manually delete storage <TODO: add more details about the best way to handle storage removal>